 Childhood Friends On The Health Crisis Front Lines Connect Virtually

-Friends Josh Belser and Sam Dow may be more than 400 miles apart from each other, but, as health care workers, they're united in the fight against the coronavirus pandemic.
+Friends Josh Belser and Sam Dow are more than 400 miles apart from each other, but, as health care workers, they're united in the fight against the coronavirus pandemic.

-"Looking back on it now, I'm not at all surprised that we both ended up working in health care," Belser said, recalling a memory, which to him foreshadowed a life dedicated to taking care of others.
+"Looking back on it now, I'm not at all surprised that we both ended up working in health care," Belser said, recalling a memory that, to him, foreshadowed a life dedicated to taking care of others.

-In the late '80s when the two were around 10 years old, Belser said, the Ku Klux Klan had distributed recruitment propaganda flyers around their neighborhood in Brandon, Fla.
+In the late '80s when the two were about 10 years old, Belser said, the Ku Klux Klan distributed recruitment propaganda flyers around their neighborhood in Brandon, Fla.

 "We all got 'em on our doorstep," Belser, now 42, said.